Elephants: Cultural Icons, Natural Gardeners

 All donations to WWF India are eligible for 50% tax relief under section 80G of the Income Tax Act,1961.

-WWF India is setting up newly developed early warning system (EWS) in select places in Tamil Nadu.
-This system activates an alarm on sensing a large body in the surrounding area and alerts the villagers of a possible elephant attack intrusion.
+WWF-India is setting up an Early Warning System (EWS) in select places in Tamil Nadu.
+This system activates an alarm on sensing a large body in the surrounding area and alerts the villagers of a possible elephant intrusion.

-WWF India in collaboration with Assam Forest Department and local communities, has 100 ‘Anti Depredation Squads' working actively in 200 villages across Sonitpur district.
-These squads are trained to drive away the wild elephants from human habitats using searchlights, firecrackers and Kunki elephants.
+In collaboration with the Assam Forest Department and local communities, WWF-India has trained 100 Anti-Depredation Squads across 200 villages to drive away wild elephants from human settlements.

 Bamboo plants to the rescue

-Bambusa bambos, the Indian thorny bamboo, a thorny, thick and sturdy species of bamboo acts as a natural fence that requires little financial capital and proves to be a life-saver for both humans and elephants.
-WWF India has been conducting training on the bamboo plantation in the Sessa Tea Estate for garden representatives.
+Bambusa bambos, is a thorny, thick and sturdy species of bamboo that acts as a natural fence which requires little financial capital and proves to be a life-saver for both humans and elephants.
+WWF-India has been conducting training on the bamboo plantation in the Sessa Tea Estate for garden representatives.

 Education & awareness

-WWF India's environment education programme Ek Prithvi is conducted in the government schools located in the regions with elephant-human conflict in partnership with the state education department.
-The interventions under the programme include capacity building of educators and school heads to deal with this sensitive issue for the students and through them spread awareness among the communities.
-WWF India has published multiple publications under the programme that includes the handbook 'Elephants-The Super Creatures'.
+In collaboration with state education departments, WWF-India conducts its environment education programme, Ek Prithvi, in government schools that are located in regions with elephant-human conflict.
+The interventions under this programme include capacity building of educators and school heads to help them navigate this sensitive issue with students and reach communities through them.
+WWF-India has published multiple publications under the programme that includes the handbook 'Elephants-The Super Creatures'.

 Every species saved is a win for future generations.